gcistaro/EDUS_2.0/README.md

     • MKL (for lapack/blas routines, eventually for fftw)
     • MPI (openmpi/mpich)
     • fftw (mpi version if you want to compile with mpi)
-    • hdf5 (for ouputing results in an output.h5 data file)
+    • hdf5 (for outputing results in an output.h5 data file)
+    • python3 + numpy (at runtime, for building the RytovaKeldysh potential)

 It is important to note that the `mpi`, `fftw`, and `hdf5` must have matching version numbers.
 I.e.,
 ```bash